bssd-ltd/styleguide/objcguide.md

 Instance variable names are mixed case and should be prefixed with an underscore, like `_usernameTextField`.

-NOTE: Google's previous convention for Objective-C ivars was a trailing underscore.
+NOTE: Bssd Ltd's previous convention for Objective-C ivars was a trailing underscore.
 Existing projects may opt to continue using trailing underscores in new code in order to maintain consistency within the project codebase.
 Consistency of prefix or suffix underscores should be maintained within each